 I don’t know when El Meson del Boqueron first opened but based on its interior, I’m guessing they’ve been around for a while.

 El Meson del Boqueron is conveniently located just off Plaza Mayor.
 It’s a great place to enjoy a meal after visiting the city’s main square.

 Address: Cava de San Miguel, 14, 28005 Madrid, Spain

 What to Order: Callos a la madrileña, tapas

 7. La Tasqueria de Javi Estevez

-I love street food and hole-in-the-walls, but I also enjoy the occasional fine dining experience.
+I love street food and hole-in-the-walls, but I also enjoy haute cuisine and the occasional fine dining experience.
 We try to go to at least one nice restaurant on every trip, and La Tasqueria de Javi Estevez was that restaurant in Madrid.

 A recipient of one Michelin Star, what makes La Tasqueria interesting is its menu of offal-inspired dishes.
 They offer tapas with different types of offal like lamb sweetbreads, pork cheek, and beef tongue as the main ingredients.
 It’s cool enough to find a restaurant that features offal so prominently but even more so when it’s received a Michelin Star!

 Pictured below is a beautiful and delicious dish of pork cheek and red prawn tacos.
 They serve them with the scarlet prawn heads so you can suck out all that delicious umami.

 Can you guess what these are?
 (Clue: We had the same offal at El Cisne Azul.)
 What you’re looking at are lamb sweetbreads with prawn and garlic on melba toast.